andotherstuff/garland-protocol/garland-v0.1.md

 ---

-## 15. What Servers Observe
+## 14. What Servers Observe

 Understanding what information storage servers can and cannot learn is essential for evaluating the system's privacy properties.
 This section consolidates the privacy analysis from the server's perspective.

-### 15.1 What Blossom Servers Observe
+### 14.1 What Blossom Servers Observe

 From any individual Blossom server's perspective:

 **Observable:**
 - Fixed-size encrypted blobs, all identical in size
 - The SHA-256 hash of each blob (used as identifier)
-- The public key that uploaded each blob (from authorization events)
+- A unique public key per blob (from per-blob authentication, see Section 11.2)
 - Timestamps of upload, access, and deletion requests
 - IP addresses and access patterns for requests
-- Total storage consumed by each public key

 **Not observable:**
 - Whether a blob contains file data, directory metadata, or an inode
 - Original file names, types, or sizes
 - Relationships between blobs (which blobs belong to the same file)
+- Which blobs belong to the same user (per-blob keys prevent correlation)
 - Directory structure or hierarchy depth
 - Which blobs are currently "live" versus orphaned from garbage collection
 - The plaintext content of any blob
+- Total storage per user (each blob has a unique pubkey)

 The uniformity of blob sizes is critical.
 Without it, servers could infer file types from characteristic sizes, correlate related blobs by timing and size patterns, or distinguish small configuration files from chunks of large media files.
 With uniform sizing, a 100-byte text file produces the same 256 KiB blob as any chunk of a multi-gigabyte video.

+Per-blob authentication keys complement uniform sizing: even if a server stores thousands of blobs from one user, it cannot determine they share an owner.
+Each blob appears to come from a different user.
+Users who opt into identity key mode (Section 11.2) for billing purposes sacrifice this property on those servers.

-### 15.2 What Nostr Relays Observe
+### 14.2 What Nostr Relays Observe

 Relays storing commit events observe: